d-r-n/d-r-n.github.io/_posts/2023-08-09-catching-up.md

 Meanwhile, Samir and I are putting in hard work from the makeshift home office.

-I speak for all of us when I say we have never been this excited in our lives.
+We have never been this excited in our lives.
 <hr>
 #### Goals and Milestones Ahead
 :white_check_mark: Make $1 (by August) (beat by \$49,999\)